Produce 101 Season 1: Where Are They Now?

 Rank 24 – Kim Dani

 Dani remained in an artist contract with MBK.

 Rank 25 – Park Siyeon

 Siyeon debuted in Pristin with the other Pledis trainees.
-After Pristin disbanded, Siyeon left Pledis, but is likely to continue pursuing an idol career.
+After Pristin disbanded, Siyeon left Pledis, and later signed to Sooyeongang Entertainment, where she resumed her acting career.